Contracting Capabilities

 Project partners: Te Parawhau, Clements Quarry, Edison Consulting Group, Lumen, Ecology North

-In winter 2022, a routine inspection of high voltage lines between the Maungatapere and Kensington substations identified an area of land subsidence near one of the large support towers – Tower 29.
+A routine inspection of high voltage lines between the Maungatapere and Kensington substations identified an area of land subsidence near one of the large support towers – Tower 29.

 Our team were concerned that subsidence may indicate unstable ground, potentially risking the tower and it’s supported lines.
 Specialist inspection and monitoring of the subsidence by Northpower’s geotechnical consultants confirmed this was the case.